trzyglow/neat-stuff/readme.md

 </details>
 <hr>

+> [!NOTE]
+> The inclusion of an entry is not an endorsement of of the author/authors or rights holder/holders.

 > [!CAUTION]
 > I will not be liable for any potential damages resulting from the visit or usage of the above listed entries.
 > User discretion is advised; use and/or visit at your own risk.